Last Updated on

 In my opinion every child should be allowed to trampoline as often as they can.
 As the health benefits of jumping on a trampoline are numerous.

 We purchased our trampoline back in 2015 (when Freddie was 5) and I have to say it was the best present we have ever brought.
-If you are looking for the best trampoline make sure you do plenty of research.

 The reason we got it in the first place is a fairly long story.
 But I will summarise, we went through the adoption process about 4 years ago as we desperately wanted to adopt.
 Our social worker went into great detail about the benefits of trampolining for autism and how jumping on a trampoline was a great idea for children, and especially “looked after children”.

 Of course we did our own research and came across endless articles about the benefits of trampolining.
 As we had Freddie we decided to get one for him.